|

 No Knead Rustic Bread

-This No Knead Rustic Bread is a simple and delicious way to enjoy artisanal quality bread at home.
+This No Knead Rustic Bread is a simple and delicious way to enjoy artisanal quality homemade bread at home.
 It requires little effort with fabulous results.
-It’s perfect to pair this with a bowl of hot soup or a rich pasta dish.
+This bread recipe is perfect for beginners.
+Perfect to pair this with a bowl of hot soup or a rich pasta dish.

 • SALT